Fly Fishing

 Joan Wulff's Instructor's School:

-Two years ago I attended Joan's instructor's school.
+A few years after the casting school I attended Joan's instructor's school.
 Learning how to cast properly is important.
 Becoming a good caster is only one side of casting.
 Teaching others to cast is an entirely different matter.
 Teaching a person how to teach is what this school is all about.

 After I finished, master teacher Floyd Franke said, "Well done!
 You can be my teacher any time"!
 After I received my "diploma" from Joan, I vowed to pass the skills I had developed on to others.
 Yee haw!!

-Update on Joan's school: According to sources, Joan has done what she promised to do when she turned 80 years old, retire.
+Update on Joan's school: According to sources, Joan may not be teaching the regular casting classes (although I think she still is heavily involved) and is only teaching the instructor's class.
 I am not sure what the status of classes will be going forward.
 Her son Doug is running things now.
-I see that the school still has the 2006 schedule on their website.
-If you have any desire to be taught by the best in the business, you had better call quickly!
+If you have any desire to be taught by the best in the business, you had better not waste any time.

 Passing it On!

 Joan Wulff instilled in me the need to continuously instruct so that you stay in practice.
 Between family, work, coaching baseball and eveything else, it's tough to find the time.
 I do try to instruct at least once a month though.
-I like working with kids and their parents together; that's my niche.
+I like working with kids and their parents together.